Skip to contents

 data

-An optional data set in the form of a data frame that contains the variables in formula.
+an optional data set in the form of a data frame that contains the variables in formula.

 tols